 - Online volunteer training

 - Deals on flights and travel insurance

 - IVHQ alumni membership

 - Airport pick-up

 During the weekends, volunteers have spare time to relax or take the opportunity to explore Delhi or travel further afield to destinations, such as Agra or Jaipur.
 Volunteers can make travel arrangements after arriving in Delhi, however if you are planning a long weekend trip during your time in India, it is a good idea to look into train tickets in advance and visit a travel agent to discuss travel options.

 See our India - Delhi Travel and Tours page for more volunteer travel options in India!

 |Currency||Indian Rupee (INR)|

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
-All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check to IVHQ’s local team on arrival in Delhi.
+All volunteers are required to have adequate volunteer travel insurance and provide a criminal background check which must be uploaded to your MyIVHQ profile prior to arriving in India.
 Additional requirements apply for Teaching English and Health volunteers, please read the project descriptions below.